-Summary of Legislation: (Amended) This bill provides that, if a contractor or a subcontractor working under the contractor for the provision of a technological product or service is a prohibited person, a qualified entity may enter into the contract if the contractor affirms the contractor and its subcontractors are not acting as agents of a foreign adversary.
-It requires a state educational institution to meet certain requirements regarding the admission and enrollment of a foreign student into qualifying programs at state educational institutions.
-It also prohibits certain individuals and business entities from acquiring real property located in Indiana.
+Summary of Legislation: Contracting- This bill provides that, if a contractor or a subcontractor working under the contractor for the provision of a technological product or service is a prohibited person, a qualified entity may enter into the contract if the contractor affirms the contractor and its subcontractors are not acting as agents of a foreign adversary.

+State Educational Institutions- It requires a state educational institution to meet certain requirements regarding the admission and enrollment of a foreign student into qualifying programs at state educational institutions.
+The bill also requires an approved postsecondary educational institution to provide to the commission for higher education the number of foreign students currently enrolled in a qualifying program and the number of foreign students enrolled in a qualifying program for each academic year for the preceding 10 years.

+Prohibition on Property Acquisition- It also prohibits certain individuals and business entities from acquiring real property located in Indiana.
 The bill also repeals existing statutes regarding foreign ownership of agricultural land.